Skip to main content

 Parents of minor children use living trusts to establish management provisions for inherited assets.
 A will can name a guardian, but a trust provides detailed instructions for how funds should be managed and distributed: education expenses paid directly, living expenses through a trustee's discretion, and principal distributions at specific ages such as one-third at 25, one-third at 30, and the remainder at 35.

-Business owners place closely held business interests in trust to ensure continuity of operations upon death or incapacity.
+Business owners place closely held business interests in trust to confirm continuity of operations upon death or incapacity.
 The trust document grants the successor trustee authority to manage the business, hire management, or execute a sale under terms the settlor established during their lifetime.

 Individuals with blended families use living trusts to balance competing interests between a surviving spouse and children from prior marriages.
 A QTIP trust (Qualified Terminable Interest Property, under IRC Section 2056(b)(7)) provides income to the surviving spouse while preserving the principal for the settlor's biological children.